Right Fit Options

 Select the Right Equipment

 When retrofitting an existing building with an air source heat pump, it is important to consider the building’s heat distribution system.
 If the system uses forced air ducts, a furnace integrated ASHP is likely to be the most cost-effective option.

 When planning a new home, work with your builder, HVAC contractor, and local utility to determine the type of heat pump that complements the energy-efficient design of your home.
 Heat pumps offer an energy-efficient option that enhances the overall energy savings of a home.
-Minnesota Power and participating utilities offer rebates on both the furnace integrated and mini-split ductless heat pumps for electrically heated homes.
+Minnesota Power and participating utilities offer rebates on both the ducted and ductless heat pumps.
 (Heat pumps must meet specific requirements to qualify for the rebate.)

 Proper sizing is important.
 Equipment that is too large for the home will cost more, both up front and throughout the unit’s life.
 It will cycle on and off more frequently, reducing peak performance and resulting in temperature fluctuations.
 This inefficient operation will also shorten the unit’s life.
 On the other hand, equipment that is too small will be forced to run for long periods of time and will struggle to heat to the desired temperature.
 Proper heat pump size is determined by other factors, too, such as insulation levels, air tightness, and heat gain.
 Again, your heating and cooling selection is a key component in building energy efficiency into your new or existing home.
 On average, 45–55% of your total home energy costs are related to heating and cooling.